zstoebs/site/content/about/index.md

 <figcaption>Hi, I'm Zach!</figcaption>
 </figure>

 I leverage machine learning to solve challenging problems in neuroscience, computer vision, & intelligent systems.
-I'm currently a graduate student researcher in [VISE MedICL](https://www.vanderbilt.edu/vise/visepeople/zachary-stoebner/) at Vanderbilt University investigating applied ML to medical and neuroscientific data.
+I'm currently a graduate student researcher in [VISE MedICL](https://www.vanderbilt.edu/vise/visepeople/zachary-stoebner/) at Vanderbilt University investigating applied ML for medical and neuroscientific data.
 Generally, my interests are ML & neuroscience, intelligent systems & robotics, and optimization & control theory.

 Check out my [projects](/projects/) to see what I'm working on, [notes](/notes/) to see what I'm thinking about, and [kū](/ku/) to see what I'm seeing!